What is PREP?

 PREP prepares you to be a successful applicant for quality PhD or MD/PhD biomedical research training.
 The program gives you the skills to effectively present your research work.
 The program also mentors your transition from scientific worker to scientist and prepares you to understand current scientific work in your field and in relevant related fields.

-PREP trainees receive a salary of $33,500 and health insurance.
+PREP trainees receive a salary and health insurance.